 Google Cloud has multiple tools to ensure consistent performance and management, including Compute Engine, App Engine, Container Engine, Cloud Storage, and Big Query.
 The platform also entitles a smooth migration to virtual machines with flexible pricing.

-Google Cloud claims to be the leader when it comes to pricing by comparison to their major competitors such as AWS or Azure.
+Google Cloud claims to be the leader in pricing compared to their major competitors such as AWS or Azure.

 In 2020, IBM Cloud had total cloud revenue of $25.1 billion, which makes it the top cloud computing for business on our list today.
 The platform also offers all three categories, including platform as a service (PaaS), Software as a Service (SaaS), and Infrastructure as a Service (IaaS).

 IBM Cloud scores significantly high in customization.
-Everything that appears on the server is handpicked by the users.
+The users handpick everything that appears on the server.
 This way they do not have to pay for features that might never be used.

 The solution is integrated and managed by a single system that can be controlled via the web portal, API (Application Programming Interface), or mobile apps.